 8.4 Multiple accounts

 There may be only one account per player, and one player per computer.
 Multiple accounts are not allowed!
-If we notice at any time that a person has more than one account, or more than one account is being used on the same computer (except in the case described in 8.3) then we reserve our right to close one or both accounts without prior warning and apply further punishments including but not limited to a ban from racing, forced Rookie reset, in-game financial penalty, or in extreme cases account closure.
+If we notice at any time that a person has more than one account, or more than one account is being used on the same computer (except in the case described in 8.3) then we reserve our right to restrict one or both accounts from further racing without prior warning and apply further punishments including but not limited to a ban from racing, forced Rookie reset, in-game financial penalty, or in extreme cases account closure.

 The community is an important part of GPRO, we want to have an exciting and vibrant community and we have provided three ways of communicating with your fellow managers.

 Any user, who is registered and approved by the administrators, is entitled to use the forums.
 The official language of the forums is English.
-Other languages may be spoken in the national forums only.
+Other languages may be spoken in the foreign language forums only.
 The rules for the forum are:

 9.2 Chat room

 The official language of the chat room is English.
 No other languages should be spoken whilst in the public chat room.
 It is strictly forbidden to impersonate a member of GPRO staff in the chat room.
 The rules for the chat room are the same as those for the forums.